Tips for medical professionals

 - Is the patient taking a new medication that might affect mental state or physical well-being?

-- An excellent resource for medical professionals is the Physician's Guide to Assessing and Counseling Older Drivers.
+- An excellent resource for medical professionals is the Clinician's Guide to Assessing and Counseling Older Drivers.
 You can download the Guide from the National Highway Traffic Safety Administration.

 - You can complete and send the DMV Medical Statement for Medical Review Unit (PDF) (form DS-6).
 The DMV Driver Improvement Bureau reviews the form and the Medical Review Unit in the Bureau takes the appropriate actions.
 You must sign the form, and your identity is not protected under the Freedom of Information Law.